+Do be in touch if you are having relationship difficulties during these exceptional times.
 My name is Anne.
 I'm a very experienced Relate-trained couple counsellor.
-Do be in touch if you are having any relationship difficulties during these exceptional times.
 I specialise in Relationship Therapy.
 I offer counselling for individuals, couples and adult family members.

-You may be feeling anxious, sad or depressed about your relationships.
+You may seeking counselling as you're feeling anxious, sad or depressed about your relationships.
 You may be feeling low in self-confidence or have low self esteem.
 There may have been events in your life such as affairs and betrayals, separation and divorce, beaveavements and losses.

-I provide a good space for moving forward with the way you’d like your relationships to be.
-I create a non-judgemental environment to talk.
-Through coming for counselling we would explore together your hopes, bringing out your own resources and skills.
+I provide a good talking space for moving forward with the way you’d like your relationships to be.
+I create a non-judgemental environment.
+Through coming for counselling we would explore together your hopes, bringing out your own ideas and skills more fully.

-The initial session aims be a useful combination of what you are hoping for and what I offer, coming up with a plan together.
+Our initial counselling session will aim be a useful combination of what you are wanting and what I offer, coming up with a plan together.
 You will be able to ask questions about the way that I work.

 Continuing with counselling